+Material comprehension and attendance is obtained via Plicker.
+Keep your Plicker card safe and bring it to every class.

-You will have the chance to introduce yourself to multiple classmates early in the course.
-Our actual pace may vary from this schedule: if you miss a class for any reason, it is your responsibility to work through the content, and I also suggest you contact a classmate for further discussion of the topics as you are still responsible for all material covered and assigned.
-An outline will be shown at the beginning of each class, but I do not have published lecture notes.
-Lectures will be presented using some pre-recorded content to be viewed on Panopto (via Sakai) to supplement "live" lectures & discussions.
-Slides/handouts/links/animations and other additional resources will be shared on Sakai.
-We are covering the course topics in a more traditional (structure-first) order compared to how topics are listed in your textbook.
-To help you stay on track, pre-lecture readings will be posted and continually updated on the Sakai overview page for this course.
-Required Pre-lecture Homework objectives are assigned and continually updated in MasteringChemistry.
-Post-lecture Highly Recommended problems for additional daily practice will be continually updated online.
+Early in the course, you will be given an opportunity to provide contact information to other people and to introduce yourself to multiple classmates.
+If you miss a class for any reason, it is your responsibility to work through the content.
+Contact a classmate for further discussion of the topics as you are still responsible for all material covered and assigned.

+An outline will be shown at the beginning of each class and uncompleted lecture notes/handouts/ links/animations will be posted on Sakai.
 We will not cover every topic in every chapter of the textbook this semester.
 Focus first on the material that is directly covered in lecture and assigned or recommended.
 Explore the additional material in the textbook for your own interest and enrichment.